This is a list of things that personally cause me some issues as a yuri anime fan.

 From what I can tell, two major conflicts tend to arise whenever subtext is involved.

 Firstly, the audience often claim that the producers are being cowardly and that they’re “queerbaiting” by using subtext because they lack the bravery to show two same-sex characters being in a relationship.
 It’s disingenuous to label every show that features subtext as queerbaiting, however – that should only apply to specific series.
 Hibike!
-Euphonium, due to the behavior between Kumiko and Reina despite the fact that Reina is in love with their music teacher while Kumiko supposedly gets with her male childhood friend according to the original source material, should be considered to be one such example.
+Euphonium, due to the behavior between Kumiko and Reina despite the fact that Reina is in love with their music teacher while Kumiko supposedly gets with her male childhood friend according to the original source material, could be considered to be one such example.
 Meanwhile, Princess Princess, Kuzu no Honkai, and Kobayashi-san Chi no Maid Dragon should not be considered guilty of queerbaiting.
 At any rate, it’s always frustrating whenever such instances pop up because the audience ends up feeling like the producers are toying with them in order to improve viewership.

 Secondly, the audience may fail to collectively agree upon if the chemistry between two characters is subtext or is actually text.
 Different people have different interpretations, after all.